ry-ops/unifi-cloudflare-ddns/README.md

 ## 🛠️ **Testing & Troubleshooting**

+### Verify It's Working

+1. Check the DDNS status in UniFi (Settings > Internet > WAN)
+2. Verify the DNS record in Cloudflare matches your public IP
+3. Monitor the worker in Cloudflare Dashboard (Workers & Pages > your worker > Logs)

+### Common Issues

 Using this script with various Ubiquiti devices and different UniFi software versions can introduce unique challenges.
-If you encounter issues, start by checking the FAQ in `/docs/faq.md`.
-If you don’t find a solution, you can ask a question on the [discussions page](https://github.com/willswire/unifi-ddns/discussions/new?category=q-a).
-If the problem persists, please raise an issue [here](https://github.com/willswire/unifi-ddns/issues).
+If you encounter issues:

+- Check that you omitted `https://` from the Server field
+- Verify your API token has correct permissions (Edit zone DNS)
+- Ensure the hostname exactly matches what you want in Cloudflare
+- Confirm `%i` and `%h` placeholders are in the Server URL

+For more help, refer to the [original project's FAQ](https://github.com/willswire/unifi-ddns/blob/main/docs/faq.md) or [discussions](https://github.com/willswire/unifi-ddns/discussions).

+## 📝 **License**

+This project maintains the same license as the original [willswire/unifi-ddns](https://github.com/willswire/unifi-ddns) project.

+## 🙏 **Credits**

+Original project by [willswire](https://github.com/willswire).
+This fork is maintained by [ry-ops](https://github.com/ry-ops) for personal use.